-- Write an IEP in conjunction with parents/carers and pupil and ensure the Welfare Coordinator has a copy. - The class teacher will make sure that any relevant SEND information they may receive is passed on to the Welfare Coordinator and School Leader where appropriate. - Ensure that there is sufficient support within the classroom so that targets can be met. - Discuss strategies and teaching techniques and the efficient use of resources for assisting with the implementation of the IEP. - Monitor and review the progress of the child, using the 'Assess, plan, do, review' process required in the Code of Practice. - Inform the parents/carers every term of any progress made. - Recommend the continuation or removal from the register.
+- Discuss strategies and teaching techniques and the efficient use of resources for assisting with the implementation of the IEP. - Monitor and review the progress of the child, using the 'Assess, plan, do, review' process required in the Code of Practice. - Inform the parents/carers every term of progress made. - Recommend the continuation or removal from the register

-The class teacher and Welfare Coordinator (where necessary) will also:
+The class teacher and welfare coordinator (where necessary) will also:

-- Consider and amend the IEP in consultation with the parents/carers, pupils and outside agencies. - Consider whether the pupil meets the criteria justifying application for an EHC Plan. - Increase support within the class situation and review use of resources and teaching strategies.
+- Consider and amends the IEP in consultation with the parents, pupils and outside agencies. - Consider whether the pupil meets the criteria justifying application for an EHC plan. - Increase support within the class situation and review use of resources and teaching strategies.

-The advice of outside specialists may be sought at all stages; the school-based Welfare Coordinator may liaise with the following external agencies:
+The advice of outside specialists may be sought at all stages, the school based welfare coordinator may liaise with the following external agencies:

-- CAMHS (Child and Adolescent Mental Health Services);
+- CAMHS (Child and Adolescent Mental Health Services)

-- Parent Partnership;
+- Parent Partnership

-- Autism Outreach;
+- Autism Inclusion Team

-- Hearing impairment;
+- Hearing impairment

-- Visual impairment;
+- Visual impairment

-- The District SEND hub;
+- The District SEND/Inclusion hub

-- The Educational Psychologist;
+- The Educational Psychologist

-- The School Nurse;
+- The School Nurse

-- The Educational Welfare Officer;
+- The Educational Welfare Officer

-- Outreach Support;
+- Outreach Support

-- Agencies for visual/hearing impairment;
+- Agencies for visual/hearing impairment

-- SALT (Speech and Language Therapy);
+- SALT (Speech and Language Therapy)

-- Occupational Therapy;
+- Occupational Therapy

-- MIND;
+- MIND

-- Visyon;
+- Visyon

-- Just Family.
+- Just Family